-Figure 5.5: Heart rates observed in the 3d BCG followed characteristic diving physiology patterns.
+B Heart rates observed in the 3d BCG followed characteristic diving physiology patterns.
 Bradycardia is greatest at the start of the dive (~4-5 bpm), relaxing towards the end (~8-9 bpm).
 Points indicate instantaneous heart rates and the line is a Theil-Sen regression.

 6 References